emretemirdev/libft/README.md

 # :bug: Issues

-Please feel free **to create a new issue** with its title and description on the issues page of the [Libft](https://github.com/jdecorte-be/42-Libft/issues) Repository.
+Please feel free **to create a new issue** with its title and description on the issues page of the [Libft](https://github.com/emretemirdev/libft/issues) Repository.
 If you have already found the solution to the problem, **I would love to review your pull request**!

-Give ⭐️ if you like this project, this will help me!